Bhutan Imports

 BT: Imports: Goods

-BT: Imports: Goods data was reported at 1.313 USD bn in 2023.
-This records a decrease from the previous number of 1.511 USD bn for 2022.
-BT: Imports: Goods data is updated yearly, averaging 194.000 USD mn from Dec 1980 (Median) to 2023, with 44 observations.
+BT: Imports: Goods data was reported at 1.448 USD bn in 2024.
+This records an increase from the previous number of 1.313 USD bn for 2023.
+BT: Imports: Goods data is updated yearly, averaging 197.000 USD mn from Dec 1980 (Median) to 2024, with 45 observations.
 The data reached an all-time high of 1.511 USD bn in 2022 and a record low of 50.000 USD mn in 1980.
 BT: Imports: Goods data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Bhutan – Table BT.World Bank.WDI: Imports.
-Merchandise imports show the c.i.f. value of goods received from the rest of the world valued in current U.S. dollars.;World Trade Organization.;Gap-filled total;
+Merchandise imports includes goods whose economic ownership is changed from a non-resident to a resident and that are not included in the following specific categories: goods under merchanting, non-monetary gold, and parts of travel, construction, and government goods and services n.i.e.
+This indicator is expressed in current prices, meaning no adjustment has been made to account for price changes over time.
+This indicator is expressed in United States dollars.;World Trade Organization (WTO);Gap-filled total;

 BT: Imports: Goods: by Reporting Economy